dreeew05/ImageScraper/README.md

 Problems:

-- Multiple options is bugged [Cannot Scrape after 3rd iteration]
+- Multiple options is bugged [Depends on the number of items (100 plus)]